Cheese and chilli melt

 1/2 green pepper, finely diced

-2-4 green chilies.
+2-4 green chillies.
 Finely minced, or to taste

 1 cup paneer cheese, grated